tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

     ```

  ### Notes:
-   * Here i am considering path for ssh keys would be /home/user/.ssh path, you can generate and keep ssh keys in any path and make sure you use same path while running terraform apply commmand
+   * Here i am considering path for ssh keys would be /home/user/.ssh path, you can generate and keep ssh keys in any path and make sure you use same path while running terraform apply command
    * I am considering us-east-1 as default region, same has been set in createInfra.sh and destroyInfra.sh scripts.
 Please feel free to change it according to your feasibility.

 ## output